Introduction

 3. Suspension of Direct Service Activities requires a determination that the welfare of the intern's client(s) or the campus community has been jeopardized.
 When this determination has been made, direct service activities will be suspended for a specified period as determined by the Training Director in consultation with the intern鈥檚 supervisor(s), Training Director and Executive Director.
 At the end of the suspension period, the intern's supervisor(s) in consultation with the Training Director and Executive Director will assess the intern's capacity for effective functioning and determine if, or when, direct service may be resumed.

-4. Administrative Leave involves the temporary withdrawal of all responsibilities and privileges at CPS.
+4. Administrative Leave involves the temporary withdrawal of all responsibilities and privileges at CAPS.
 If the Probation Period, Suspension of Direct Service Activities, or Administrative Leave interferes with the successful completion of the training hours needed for completion of the internship, this will be noted in the intern's file and the intern's academic program will be informed.
 The Training Director will inform the intern of the effects the administrative leave will have on the intern's stipend and accrual of benefits.

 5a.
 Dismissal from the Training Program involves the permanent withdrawal of all agency responsibilities and privileges.
 When specific interventions do not, after a reasonable time period, rectify the problem behavior or concerns and the intern is deemed unable or unwilling to alter her/his behavior, the Training Director will discuss with the supervisors and Executive Director the possibility of termination from the training program or dismissal from the agency.
 Either administrative leave or dismissal would be invoked in cases of 1) severe violations of the APA Code of Ethics, 2) when physical or psychological harm to a client is a major factor, or 3) the intern is unable to complete the training program due to physical, mental or emotional illness.
 The Executive Director will make the final decision about dismissal.

 5b.
 Immediate Dismissal involves the immediate permanent withdrawal of all agency responsibilities and privileges.
 This dismissal may bypass steps identified in notification procedures and remediation and sanctions alternatives.
 Immediate dismissal would be invoked but is not limited to cases of 1) severe violations of the APA Code of Ethics, or 2) when physical or psychological harm to a client is a major factor, or 3) the intern is unable to complete the training program due to physical, mental or emotional illness.
-In addition, in the event an intern compromises the welfare of a client(s) or the campus community by an action(s) which generates grave concern from
+In addition, in the event an intern compromises the welfare of a client(s) or the campus community by an action(s) which generates grave concern from the Training Director and/or the supervisor(s), the Executive Director may immediately dismiss the intern from CAPS.
+When an intern has been dismissed, the Training Director and Executive Director will immediately communicate to the intern's academic department that the intern has not successfully completed the training program.

 If at any time an intern disagrees with the aforementioned sanctions, the intern may implement Appeal Procedures.

-A. In the event that an intern encounters difficulties or problems other than evaluation related (e.g. poor supervision, unavailability of supervisor(s), workload issues, personality clashes, other staff conflicts) during his/her training program, an intern can:
+• A. In the event that an intern encounters difficulties or problems other than evaluation related (e.g. poor supervision, unavailability of supervisor(s), workload issues, personality clashes, other staff conflicts) during his/her training program, an intern can:

 1. Discuss the issue with the staff member(s) involved;